Cuba Resurrects Dollar-only Stores, A Symbol Of Inequality - UrduPoint

 "The main problem of dollarization is that it's partial," Cuban economist Mauricio de Miranda told AFP, noting that while consumer goods may be available in dollars, salaries are not.

-"This naturally leads to the exclusion of people who have no way of obtaining dollars," Miranda, a researcher at Javierana University in the Colombian city of Cali, said.
+"This naturally leads to the exclusion of people who have no way of obtaining dollars," Miranda, a researcher at Javieriana University in the Colombian city of Cali, said.

 - When dollars meant jail -